STAT545-UBC-hw-2018-19/hw02-ShuxianFan/hw02_gapminder.md

 ![](hw02_gapminder_files/figure-markdown_github/unnamed-chunk-17-1.png)

-**Q4: *I am interested in the country Thailand and Vienam, I would like to see how `lifeExp` and `gdpPercap` spread out with additional information of the population***
+***Q5: I am interested in the country Thailand and Vienam, I would like to see how `lifeExp` and `gdpPercap` spread out with additional information of the population***

 With adding the size and color scale based on population, we can easily tell the relative size of the population at each points in the regular scatter plot.
 It gives us more information in a very straight way.